 S3 offers 3 storage classes, Standard, Standard_IA (Infrequent Access) and Glacier, each with a different data retrieval and pricing structure.
 My data is backed up first to the Standard class.
 The object lifecycle policy I created within S3 will move my data automatically to the Standard_IA class if it hasn’t changed within 30 days.
 Cost is the primary reason for the change of storage class after 30 days.
 Standard_IA is half the price of Standard per GB, per month.
 Plus, my data is easy to get back in case I need either a full or partial restoration.
 Glacier is something I don’t currently use as this is a deep freeze back up and the data isn’t accessible in real time.

 The first backup of 650 GB took 74 hours to complete and incremental backups occur automatically each night.
 The first monthly bill was a very reasonable $7.77.
 Only having my image folders plus a handful of other data directories backing up to S3 is the best backup security to cost ratio.
-The entire contents of the NAS, images, documents and iTunes library etc., are replicated to the secondary unit.

 Now that I have a proper storage and backup solution, what is the best way to use it?